 Description: A plethora of study, volunteer and intern abroad scholarships available in this extensive database.

 Requirements: Must be currently enrolled full-time at your college or university based in the United States or a recent graduate (1-3 years), participate in a semester or year long study, intern, volunteer, or teach abroad program & have a 2.75 GPA at an accredited U.S. university or college.
 Students from the following backgrounds are strongly encouraged to apply: Economically disadvantaged, Ethnic & racially diverse, First-generation, LGBTQ+., Students with disabilities, Students of faith.

 Deadline(s): Applications are due November 1st for Spring programs.

 Application: online application

-Due to COVID-19 and the current status of global programs, scholarships will not be awarded for Fall 2020.
-Sign up for the newsletter at the bottom of this page under “Stay Connected” for updates and announcements about 2021 scholarships.
+Due to COVID-19 and the current status of global programs, this scholarship will not be awarded until further notice.
+Sign up for the newsletter at the bottom of this page under “Stay Connected” for updates and announcements about future scholarships.

 Requirements: Must be a US or Canadian citizen enrolled in a North American college or university where transfer credit from an academic program abroad will be applied to your degree being earned.

 Amount: $500 to $1500